Do Root Canals Cause Medical Problems?

 The Root Canal-Cancer Connection Myth

 Though Dr. Price's research and study techniques were criticized at the time they were published, there was an impact.
-His study marked the beginning of an era when dentists extracted teeth to treat and prevent systemic diseases like heart disease, kidney disease and cancer.
-By the early 1930s, more well-designed studies using more modern research techniques discredited Dr. Price's theory.
+His study marked the beginning of an era when dentists extracted teeth to treat and prevent diseases, like heart disease, kidney disease and cancer.
+By the early 1930s, more well-designed studies discredited Dr. Price's theory.

 Broadly speaking, Dr. Price was right in the sense that oral health can affect overall health.
-However, decades of research have disproven the theory that root canals can cause these medical conditions.
-Today, there is broad consensus that root canals are safe, they do not cause systemic disease, and they are preferable to the more traumatic alternative of tooth extraction.
+However, decades of research have disproved the theory that root canals can cause these medical conditions.
+Today, dentists agree that root canals are safe.
+They do not cause systemic disease.
+In fact, they are preferable to the painful alternative of tooth extraction.

 What is Root Canal Treatment?